jules2689/trudeau/docs/2020-04-21/q_a.md

 Ing >> Prime Minister Trudeau obviously, we're all reeling from the tragedy in Nova Scotia and our focus right now is on supporting those families as quickly as possible and, as well as we possibly can.
 On gun control legislation, we made strong commitments to move forward with that rapidly.
 As you mentioned, we were on the verge of bringing it in before parliament was suspended through COVID-19 and we're now looking at the right way and the right moment to bring it forward.
-The tragedy in Nova Scotia simply reinforces an underlines how important it is for us to continue to move forward on strengthening gun control in this country and we will do that at the appropriate time.[speaking french].
+The tragedy in Nova Scotia simply reinforces an underlines how important it is for us to continue to move forward on strengthening gun control in this country and we will do that at the appropriate time.